-The Troy and the Avoirdupois (pronounced: a-vo-du-pwa) systems to measure weight, have many differences.
+The Troy and the Avoirdupois (pronounced: a-ver-du-pois) weight measurement systems have many differences.

-And there are 12 Troy ounces in every Troy pound, and 16 ounces in every Avoirdupois pound.
+There are 12 Troy ounces in one Troy pound and 16 ounces in one Avoirdupois pound.

 Furthermore, even though there are more grams in one Troy ounce, one Troy pound is lighter than one Avoirdupois pound (lb.).

 Copper is the only precious metal priced by the pound (lb.).